 The couple settled on a property that was built in 1901 and was currently being used as a bed and breakfast.
 The main house of the bed and breakfast was a 3 bedroom 2.5 bath.
 On the back of the property, there were two small cottages and a space to hook up a trailer.
-After decided to move on this property, it took four months to negotiate and close on the property.
+After deciding to move on this property, it took four months to negotiate and close on the property.

 Updating the Units

 As an older Victorian home, there was a considerable amount of updating that needed to be done.
 The major projects included stabilizing the structure, replacing the roof, updating the floor and kitchen, painting the house, and remodeling the yard.
 Overall, the total cost of the renovations was $130,000.

 Although Lauren’s husband did some work on the house, most of the repairs were done by contractors.
 If you’d like a closer look at a breakdown of each project, then check out Lauren’s full writeup.

 Additionally, they plan to purchase a camper to create a third rentable space on the property.

 The couple closed on the property in June 2020 and started repairs immediately.
 But they still haven’t opened for guests just yet.
 However, they plan to find guests through Airbnb and VRBO.
 For now, they are self-managing the property but may consider hiring a property manager in the future.

 It’s time to find out exactly how profitable this house hacking strategy was!